GReturn/KuroVoice/README.md

 - Reply with artificial voice.

-### ❗ Disclaimer:
+### ❗ Disclaimers:
-This is a quick side-project.
+- This is a quick side-project.
 I'm not accepting issues and PRs.
 Improvements and bug fixes will be done the next time I'm bored.
-This software does not use any data when generating a reply.
+- This software does not use any data when generating a reply.
 Data is hard-coded.